 Stacy is a member of Nova Scotia Duck Tolling Retriever Club of USA and Border Collie Society of America.

-Stacy has been a member of Good Dog for over 4 years
+Stacy has been a member of Good Dog for almost 5 years

 Stacy was screened for responsible practices and has been a member since 2021.